Naimisha-14/ContactAppAutomation/README.md

-# Project Title: UI and API Automated Testing with Pytest and Selenium
+# UI and API Automated Testing Demonstration with Pytest and Selenium

 ## Overview
 This project demonstrates UI and API automated testing using Python and Selenium WebDriver.
 Selenium is a powerful tool for automating web browsers and is widely used for testing web applications.